Bricemck/company-website-lab/README.md

    ```bash
    npm run dev
    ```
-4. Open the app in your browser (usually at `http://localhost:3000`).
+4. Open the app in your browser (usually at `http://localhost:5173` or check terminal).